Nueva Ecija, Philippines: What to pack, what to wear, and when to go [2024]

 Travel pillow

-A plug adapter that supports outlet types A, B and C. Take care to find the right type.
-The vast majority of adapters on sale are just plug changers and require your electronics to adjust the voltage themselves.
-If yours can't do that they could get destroyed.
-This one should be appropriate for most locations.
+A plug adapter that supports outlet types A, B and C. Be careful to get the right kind.
+Most adapters on sale are just plug changers and require your electronics to adjust the voltage themselves.
+If yours can't do that they could burn up.
+This one should be appropriate for most countries.

 September